ssantavicca3/PortfolioWebsite/Project/alt_project/pictures/README.txt

 and 1stefan1

-REMEMBER: When embedding the photo in HTML, have to replace the last few characters/digits of the link.
+REMEMBER: When embedding the photo in HTML, have to replace the last few characters/digits of the link ("raw=1").
 See the previous examples for direction.